-Levels of Service (we provide) Performance Measures (We will know we are meeting the level of service Current Performance (to end June 2014) Future Performance Future ID Year 1 Year 2 Year 3 Performance (targets) by Year 10 if) 2015/16 2016/17 2017/18 2024/25 Co mmunity Outcome: Our uniqu e natural environment is hea Ithy and protected.
-Actual = No notices issued Resource consents held are: River maintenance tasks are carried out in a safe, efficient and sustainable manner.
+Performance Measures (We will know we are meeting the level of service Future Performance Future ID Levels of Service (we provide) Current Performance (to end June 2014) Year 1 Year 2 Year 3 Performance (targets) by Year 10 if) 2015/16 2016/17 2017/18 2024/25 Co mmunity Outcome: Our uniqu e natural environment is hea Ithy and protected.
+Actual = No notices issued River maintenance tasks are carried out in a safe, efficient and sustainable manner.
+Resource consents held are: Council holds appropriate consents for the work it does.
 Global - for works in rivers and some gravel extraction; and vegetation spraying.
-1 Contracts include the conditions of the consents and performance measures include requirements to meet the Resource Consent conditions.
-No notices issued es No notices issued No notices issued No notices issued The Council or its contractor has not received any non-compliance with respect to the resource consents.
+1 As measured by the number of notices issued to Council's flood protection and rivers control activity.
+Contracts include the conditions of the consents and performance measures include requirements to meet the Resource Consent conditions.
+No notices issued No notices issued No notices issued No notices issued The Council or its contractor has not received any non-compliance with respect to the resource consents.